Reduced to rubble and dust: controlled explosions raze Noida towers in seconds | Science-Environment

 - India

-Nine years after a residents association went to court over the illegally built Supertech twin towers here, a series of controlled explosions reduced the 100-metre tall structures to a massive pile of rubble.
+Nine years after a residents association went to court over the illegally built Supertech twin towers, a series of controlled explosions reduced the 100-metre tall structures to a mountain of rubble – watched by thousands from surrounding rooftops and lakhs on live television.

-Apex (32 storeys) and Ceyane (29 storeys) were gone in seconds, in the carefully choreographed and meticulously executed demolition -– the biggest such exercise in the country so far.
+Apex (32 storeys) and Ceyane (29 storeys) were gone in 12 seconds, in the carefully choreographed and meticulously executed demolition, the biggest such exercise in the country so far.

-Local people watched from vantage points picked days in advance.
-Many others had travelled to Noida for what could be a once-in-a-lifetime spectacle, as 3,700 kilos of explosives bored into the pillars and walls of the two residential buildings went off in quick succession.

 The apex court had pointed at the "collusion" between the builders and Noida Authority officials who let Supertech Ltd construct in the area where no buildings were to come up according to the original plans.

-As the buildings went down, a cloud of dust rose obscuring their very final moments.
+As the doomed buildings went down, a cloud of dust rose obscuring their very final moments.

-About 5,000 people from the adjoining Emerald Court and ATS Village societies had left their homes, hours before the demolition.
-Nearly 3,000 vehicles and about 200 pets were also taken out of harm’s way for the next several hours.
+About 5,000 people from the adjoining Emerald Court and ATS Village societies had left their homes, hours before the demolition under the evacuation plan.
+Nearly 3,000 vehicles and about 200 pets were also taken out of harm's way for the next several hours.

-The dust settled a few minutes.
-Officials reported cracked windows and a broken boundary wall but no apparent structural damage to the high-rises next to the demolished towers.
+The dust settled in a few minutes.
+Officials reported cracked windows and a broken boundary wall, but apparently no significant structural damage to the high-rises next to the demolished towers.

 A team from Edifice Engineering and South Africa's Jet Demolitions – the two companies that carried out the challenging task – the Central Building Research Institute (CBRI) and the Noida Authority began a structural audit of the adjoining buildings.